-As of 2020, Rapid Fill mugs cost $19.99 for your length of stay, or are included with the Disney Dining Plan.
-The system is pretty simple: you buy the mug or have it provided to you via the Disney Dining Plan and then are entitled to unlimited refills at the Disney hotels for the duration of your stay.
-With some exceptions.
+The refillable mug system is pretty simple: you buy the mug or have it provided to you via the Disney Dining Plan (temporarily unavailable) and then are entitled to unlimited refills at the Walt Disney World hotels for the duration of your stay.
+Self-serve beverage stations are available at select quick-service restaurants located in Walt Disney World theme parks and resort hotels.

 Despite it being a seemingly straightforward topic, there are few topics that elicit as much discussion and impassioned debate as the refillable mugs.
-This article will take a examine the ethical and economical quandaries of the refillable mugs, look at the Rapid Fill system, and answer some frequently asked questions about the mugs.
+This article will take a examine the ethical and economical quandaries, offer refillable mug info & designs, and answer some frequently asked questions about the mugs.